Kaalig/Setup-a-Home-lab/README.md

 # Setup-a-Home-lab

-A simple Write up of setting up a Home Lab using a type II hypervisor, a *Virtual Machine* in our case.
-For this project we will setup an offensive machine and a defensive machine, both Linux distribution, and we will simulate an attack between two machines and a way to mitigate it.
+A simple write up where i'm setting up a Home Lab using a type II hypervisor, a *Virtual Machine* in our case.
+For this project we will setup an offensive machine and a defensive machine, both linux distribution, and we will simulate an attack between two machines and a way to mitigate it.

 I will go with the easiest to use and most known offensive linux distribution : **Kali Linux**.
 For our defensive machine, I will go with the lastest version of **Ubuntu**, as I am emulating a normal user account surfing on the internet.